* This page is for Consumers *

 As people age, the disks between the back bones (vertebrae) become hard and brittle, and parts of the vertebrae may overgrow.
 As a result, the disks lose some of their capacity to cushion, so more pressure is put on the spinal cord and on the branches of the nerves that emerge from it (spinal nerve roots).
 The increased pressure may injure nerve fibers at the point where they leave the spinal cord.
 Such injury can result in decreased sensation and sometimes decreased strength and balance.

 As people age, peripheral nerves may conduct impulses more slowly, resulting in decreased sensation, slower reflexes, and often some clumsiness.
 Nerve conduction can slow because the myelin sheaths around nerves degenerate.
-Myelin sheaths are layers of tissue that insulate nerves and speed conduction of impulses (Fig. 3: Typical Structure of a Nerve Cell).
+Myelin sheaths are layers of tissue that insulate nerves and speed conduction of impulses (see Figure: Typical Structure of a Nerve Cell).

 Degeneration also occurs because as people age, blood flow decreases, nearby bones overgrow and put pressure on the nerves, or both.
 Age-related changes in function can become more noticeable when the nerves are injured by something else (for example, by diabetes).